erikkessler1/erg-ocr/README.txt

   There are test images in "/images/test/" to test the system on.

+  Notes:
+   - When the system asks you to rotate, you should try to make the bottom of the white box straight.
+Enter a rotaion of 0 when done
-  Note: if you don't have python installed at /usr/bin/python you can
-        run by replacing "./ergocr" with  "python ergocr"
+   - If you don't have python installed at /usr/bin/python you can run by replacing "./ergocr" with  "python ergocr"

 ### TRAINING ###